whoyouwith91/solvation_energy_prediction/README.md

 - To download XYZ files for MMFF-optimized geometries:
 > `cd ./data/Frag20-Aqsol-100K/xyz/MMFF/`  (navigate to the corresponding directory)
 > `wget link` (link can be copied from IMA)
-- To download SDF files for QM-optimized geometries: `wget link`
+- To download SDF files for QM-optimized geometries:
+> `cd ./data/Frag20-Aqsol-100K/sdf/QM/`  (navigate to the corresponding directory)
+> `wget link` (link can be copied from IMA)
-- To download XYZ files for QM-optimized geometries: `wget link` After
+- To download XYZ files for QM-optimized geometries:
+> `cd ./data/Frag20-Aqsol-100K/xyz/QM/`  (navigate to the corresponding directory)
+> `wget link` (link can be copied from IMA)
+After download the tar.bz2 file, unzip it using `tar -xf`

 ## 2. Data preprocessing

 ## 3. Training